 It is believed that chillies has been part of the human diet since at least 7500 BC.
 Explorer Christopher Columbus brought it back to Spain in the 15th century and its cultivation spread swiftly through Europe, Asia, India and Africa.

 There are thousands of variations, coloured anything from yellow to green to red to black, and varying in heat from mildly warm to mouth-blisteringly hot.

 Chilli contains up to seven times the vitamin C level of an orange and has a range of health benefits, including fighting sinus congestion, aiding digestion and helping to relieve migraines and muscle, joint and nerve pain.
 It’s also a good source of vitamins A and E, beta-carotene, folic acid and potassium.
-Chilli has long been used to reduce food micro-contamination and is also considered a potential metabolism booster for weight loss.
-Several studies have found it may also play a role in treating lung and prostate cancer and leukaemia.
+Chilli has long been used to reduce food micro-contamination and is also considered a potential metabolism booster for weight loss*.

 Chilli can be irritating if consumed in excess.
 Extremely hot chillies can burn the inside of the mouth and can also be irritating when excreted.
 A glass of full cream milk or a yoghurt side dish such as cucumber raita can help soothe the bite.
 The casein in milk pulls the capsaicin away from nerve-receptor sites to ease the burning sensation.
 If you have any pre-existing medical condition, always ask your doctor if it’s okay to eat hot chilli.